 A lot of the recipes we post include fresh, handmade pasta.
 I am sure that many people reading this know how to make it, but we are posting this here so we can refer to it in other recipes.
 You will need a pasta rolling machine.

 Secondly you need some very good flour (ideally durum wheat or Tito 00 grade), and some semolina.
 In a pinch, you can just use Homepride plain flour.
+The best solution is to get hold of pasta flour from Italy Nige has access to Petra 7220 Granpasta flour via his local Italian restaurant.
+Having this negates the need to add semolina and results in an absolutely silken pasta.

 It helps if you use your bowl shape.
 Weigh the dry ingredients out into a dessert bowl, tip the bowl out onto your surface, and use the base of the bowl (twist it) to create a well for the eggs.
 Once the eggs are cracked into the well, use a dough cutter to do the initial mixing (use a chopping action before pressing) before getting your hands in.
 This is way less messy than just going for it with your phalanges.
 Italian mamas will want to shoot me and bury me in the olive orchard for that.
 They prefer to tickle the flour into the eggs with their fingers from the get go.